ARP ACT ESSER III

 Safe Return to In-Person Instruction and Continuity of Services Plan

 This plan will provide details about procedures for the Safe Return to In-Person Instruction and Continuity of Services Plan (RIPICS).
 The RIPICS is required to be posted to the District’s website within 30 days of receiving the Notice of Grant Award (NOGA).
-The District is in the process of finalizing the RIPICS and will post it to this webpage when finalized.
-Please check back for updates.
+Click here for the plan.